Mineo Ōsumi

 Baron Mineo Ōsumi (大角 岑生, Ōsumi Mineo) was an admiral in the Imperial Japanese Navy and served twice as Minister of the Navy of Japan during the volatile 1930s.

-Biography

 Early life

 Ōsumi was born in what is now the city of Inazawa, Aichi.
 He was a graduate of the 24th class of the Imperial Japanese Naval Academy, where he placed 3rd out of 18 cadets.
 He served as midshipman on the corvette Hiei, cruiser Itsukushima and battleship Yashima.
 After being commissioned as ensign, he was assigned to the cruiser Chiyoda and then the cruiser Azuma on its voyage to France in 1899.

 Naval career

 After his return, Ōsumi was promoted to lieutenant, and served as chief navigator on the cruisers Saien and Matsushima, and the patrol ship Manshu during the Russo-Japanese War.
 While on Matsushima, he participated in the Battle of Port Arthur and other combat engagements.
 He was awarded the Order of the Golden Kite, 5th class on 1 April 1906.

 After the end of the war, Ōsumi returned to the Naval War College, emerging as a lieutenant commander on 29 September 1906.
 After serving in a number of staff positions, Ōsumi was assigned as naval attaché to Germany from 27 January 1909 to 1 December 1911.

 On his return to Japan, Ōsumi was promoted to commander, and was assigned as aide-de-camp to Fleet Admiral Tōgō Heihachirō.
 He spent a year as executive officer on the battlecruiser Tsukuba from 1913 to 1914, returning to staff positions until 1 December 1917, when he received his first command: the battleship Asahi.

 From 1 December 1918 – 1 July 1921, Ōsumi was appointed as military attaché to France.
 During that time, he was a participant in the Japanese delegation to the Versailles Peace Treaty negotiations.
 Also during this period, on 1 December 1920, he was promoted to rear admiral.

 After his return to Japan, Ōsumi served as Director of the Bureau of Naval Affairs in 1922, and was promoted to vice admiral in 1924, Vice Minister of the Navy in 1925, commander-in-chief of the IJN 2nd Fleet in 1928, and Commander in Chief of the Yokosuka Naval District in 1929.
 He was promoted to full admiral on 1 April 1930. Ōsumi was a strong proponent of Japan's southward expansion, but refused to align himself with either the Treaty Faction or the Fleet Faction within the Navy.
 He was awarded the Order of the Sacred Treasures, 1st class on 14 May 1931.